pingforhelp/BCA/docs/english/Unit-I/mid_imp.md

 Sarojini Naidu was born on February 13, 1879, Hyderabad in India and died on March 2, 1949, Lucknow she was a Political activist, feminist and Poet she was the first Indian woman to be the President of the Indian national Congress Party and to be appointed as an Indian State Governor.
 She was called:
 “The nightingale of India.” by~ Mahatma Gandhi.

 # Q2.
+What is sweetest?
-How ever, the poem then conman this things with what is considered sweeter - the following things considered the sweeter.
+Ans: However, the poem then conman this things with what is considered sweeter - the following things considered the sweeter.
-Ans: The things described as *sweet*:
+The things described as *sweet*:
 - The shade of the coconut glade.
 - The silent of the mango grove.
 - The sands at the full moon, with the sound of the voices we love.